cenpro-sistemas/cenpro-sistemas.github.io/docs/_posts/2024-01-20-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Bienvenido a Jekill!"
 date:   2024-01-20 19:47:44 -0500
-categories: jekyll update
+categories: jekyll
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.